VIVA LA VITA

 Alameda Park is a popular meeting spot for locals and visitors alike and features some beautiful botanical species.
 On Sundays, you would see families with kids strolling by before they head over for family lunch to the nearby restaurants, locals discussing the latest gossip or excited visitors taking pictures of the lush surroundings.

-The park dates back to the 18th century and in the current state, it’s only a fraction of its original size (20.000 square meters).
+The park dates back to the 18th century and in its current state, it’s only a fraction of its original size (20.000 square meters).
 The park’s crowning glory is the large fountain (Fuente Virgen de Rocio) which offers a spectacular light show in the evenings.

 The park splits into two large promenades that meet in the middle where you find the fountains, along with lined pathways on each side.